Winter looks 'cold and snowy' with some 'crazy in-between,' Farmers' Almanac claims

 Long-range forecasts from the periodical are calling for normal to below-normal temperatures in areas from the Great Lakes and Midwest stretching westward over the Northern and Central Plains and into the Rockies.

-Areas around the Great Lakes are also expected to see a "fair share of snow," but above-normal snowfall is also expected further west from the western Dakotas into northern portions of Colorado and Utah, as well as Wyoming, Montana, Idaho, and central and eastern sections of Washington and Oregon.
+Areas around the Great Lakes are also expected to see a "fair share of snow," but above-normal snowfall is also expected farther west from the western Dakotas into northern portions of Colorado and Utah, as well as Wyoming, Montana, Idaho, and central and eastern sections of Washington and Oregon.

 While the Northeast saw barely any snow last winter, the Farmers' Almanac is predicting something "very different" for this upcoming season.